 With manufacturing and distribution channels in literally every major market around the globe, and competing in an industry that is understandably zealous about supply chain management, Dow was seeking a logistics partner capable of performing on a truly global scale.
 The service partner Dow envisioned would not only be required to design and deliver on a model that would help contain costs, but also significantly reduce those costs– while transporting the company’s products flawlessly to nearly every part of the globe.
 An immense challenge.

-Dow wanted a lead logistics provider (LLP) that could deliver a world-class supply chain strategy, technology, operations management and purchase order execution on a global basis for its Marine Packed Cargo (MPC) business.
+Dow wanted a lead logistics provider (LLP) that could deliver a world-class supply chain strategy, technology, operations management, and purchase order execution on a global basis for its Marine Packed Cargo (MPC) business.
 Dow wasn’t interested in piecemeal capabilities strung together to give the appearance of a supply chain process.
 It had to be the real thing.

-However, the scope of Dow’s needs had only been accomplished on an inter-regional scale.
+The scope of Dow’s needs had only been accomplished on an inter-regional scale.
 What Dow wanted now was seamless information management and transportation logistics.

 Up close and personal